amitnavale/test.progressbar/README.md

 Following enhancements could have been done

-	1. Spilt Gruntfile.js into individual config files(grunt-config-factory)
+	1. Split Gruntfile.js into individual config files(grunt-config-factory)

 	2. Ship IISExpress to solution and run application with it